The Benefits and Risks of Fasting for Optimal Health

 Ready to Get Started?

-Explore our DIY Fasting With Food® program or grab a ProLon® kit to begin your journey toward better health today.
+Explore our Fasting With Food® program or grab a ProLon® kit to begin your journey toward better health today.

-Dr. Laura Paris provides Acupuncture and Functional Medicine care at her two clinics in Santa Cruz (Capitola) and Monterey, California.
-She also works with patients remotely in the United States through telehealth Functional Medicine appointments.
-Learn more about Laura here, and contact her office here.
+Dr. Laura Paris is a women’s health specialist who provides Acupuncture and Functional Medicine care at her two clinics in Capitola and Monterey, California.
+She also works with women remotely in the United States through telehealth appointments.
+Learn more about Laura here, and message her directly here.